charlieknoll/rc-puppet/README.md

 # rc-puppet

-Send skip-forward, skip-back, and pause to a browser window created by puppeteer
+Send skip-forward, skip-back, and pause to a video element in a browser window created by puppeteer.
+Videos in child frames is supported.

 ## Installation